No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Regularly review contractual terms to avoid overpaying for insurance under CIF.

-How Incoterms Impact Customs Clearance and Duties
+How China Incoterms Impact Customs Clearance and Duties

 Your choice of Incoterms directly affects who handles customs paperwork and duty payments.
 With FOB, you’re responsible for getting goods through customs, which involves arranging documents and paying taxes.